thewebkid/v-colorpicker/README.md

 ```

 ### Output color value
 The v-model can be any css color (it will parse almost anything).
-Under the hood it uses the modern_color package which will convert the input to a Color instance and expose getters like css, hex, and hsl.
+Under the hood it uses the [modern-color](https://www.npmjs.com/package/modern-color) package which will convert the input to a Color instance and expose getters like css, hex, and hsl.
 You can import the module and set the model as a Color.parse('red') if you prefer.

 ### Events
 - **preview**: Fires continuously whenever the preview color is modified.